RupeshKumar4511/ML/README.md

 In Tesla company, automobiles are made by robots.
 Tesla cars are booked six months before it actually manufactured.
 So the company works by following some schedule and suppose one day a robot whose job is to place the engine in the car is malfunction then on that day no cars will be made and it is big loss for that company because they are following schedule.
-To prevent from these type of risk they fixed "IOT" device is fixed in robots which continuously moniters their pressure,rpm etc. We know faults occurs gradually in any machine.
+To prevent from these type of risk they fixed "IOT" device in robots which continuously moniters their pressure,rpm etc. We know faults occurs gradually in any machine.
 And if any anomalous behaviour detected in any robot then those robots will be fixed by engineers.
 This is called predictive mentainance.